-Anemia is a lack of red blood cells that can cause weakness, fatigue and shortness of breath.
-A lack of normal white blood cells can increase the risk of infection, and a lack of platelets can lead to excessive bruising or bleeding.
+Anemia is a lack of red blood cells that can cause weakness, fatigue and shortness of breath, A lack of normal white blood cells can increase the risk of infection, and a lack of platelets can lead to excessive bruising or bleeding.
 Symptoms may also occur because CML cells accumulate in organs such as the spleen.
+Some patients may have a high platelet count.